On-Farm Research Grants

 On-Farm Research Grants are not open to farmers.

 On-Farm Research Grant Calls for Proposals open September and grants are awarded in February the following calendar year.
-On-Farm Research Grant project maximums are $20,000 for two-year projects.
-SSARE recommends two-year projects; it is difficult to extrapolate useable, replicable, practicable data from one-year research.
+On-Farm Research Grant project maximums are $30,000 for two-year projects.
+It is difficult to extrapolate useable, replicable, practicable data from one-year research.

 On-Farm Research Grant funds may be used for the following purposes: